How Intermittent Fasting Can Lead To A Healthier Lifestyle And Weight Loss

 The 5:2 Fast Diet involves eating 5 days a week and fasting for the other 2 days, when women can get no more than 500 calories and men no more than 600.

 That’s a quarter of the amount you likely eat on the days when you don’t fast.
 Whether you eat those calories in one sitting or spread them across micro-meals throughout the day, is up to you.

-Numerous studies show that intermittent diet can have powerful benefits for your body and brain.
+Numerous studies show that an intermittent diet can have powerful benefits for your body and brain.

-The possible secret behind the diet’s health-boosting benefits, is that fasting puts your cells under a mild stress.
+The possible secret behind the diet’s health-boosting benefits is that fasting puts your cells under mild stress.
 Scientists think that the process of responding to this stress, on your low-calorie days, strengthens cells’ ability to deal with stress and potentially fight off some diseases.

 Improved function of cells and Hormones